alyssa-lam/netflix-data-visualisation/README.md

 ## Summary
 This project provides insights into Netflix movie data up to 2025, focusing on key factors like budget, genre, country of origin, and metrics like revenue and viewer ratings.
-Through a series of data visualizations, coded in R, we explore how these variables relate to each other and what patterns emerge from Netflix’s immense catalogue of movies.
+Through a series of data visualizations, coded in R (ggplot), we explore how these variables relate to each other and what patterns emerge from Netflix’s immense catalogue of movies.

 ![Netflix Data Visualisation](netflix_data_viz_onepager.jpg)